-One of the key parts of using a server for hosting or storage is being able to quickly and easily transfer your data between the server and your local computer.
+One of the key parts of using a server for hosting or storage is quickly and easily transferring your data between the server and your local computer.
 The best way to accomplish this is using File Transfer Protocol (FTP).
-This guide will show you how to configure FTP for use in Windows server 2008, 2012, and 2016.
+This guide will show you how to configure FTP for Windows servers in 2008, 2012, and 2016.
 The steps to accomplish this are primarily the same for all versions.

-First, as FTP in Windows is setup as a Role Service of IIS, we need to make sure that IIS (Internet Information Services) is correctly installed on the server.
-While IIS is what is used as the main web server in Windows, you don’t need to create or host a website once you’ve installed it and it is required for configuring FTP through windows.
+First, as FTP in Windows is set up as a Role Service of IIS, we need to ensure that IIS (Internet Information Services) is correctly installed on the server.
+While IIS is used as the main web server in Windows, you don't need to create or host a website once you've installed it, and it is required for configuring FTP through windows.

 Installing IIS as a Web Server in Windows:

 To install IIS as the first step of this process, we'll need to pull up Windows Server Manager.
 Click on the Windows Button and type Server Manager in the search field, then click on that to open it up.
 When it's opened, proceed to the Dashboard and run Manage > Add Roles and Features.
 This will open a wizard to complete the installation.

 In the Add Roles and Features Wizard: